Electric shocker: Petrolheads snag Auckland EV charging spots

 On Friday Dale Anthony, who drives an electric vehicle, photographed the petrol-powered 2017 Volkswagen Polo hogging one of six EV charging spots in the Fanshawe St car park, owned by AT.

-Then he spied a business card for AT CEO Lester Levy's executive assistant in the window - which left him fuming about apparent "double standards" at the council-controlled organisation.
+Then he spied a business card for AT CEO Shane Ellison's executive assistant in the window - which left him fuming about apparent "double standards" at the council-controlled organisation.

 "That boiled my blood that someone thinks they can work for Auckland Transport and can block EV charging stations."